Mykrowave/azure-architect-playbook/vm/scalesets/readme.md

 ## Scaling

 1) Scheduled: Proactively schedule scale to scale out or in N number of vms
 2) Autoscaling: Metric-based thresholds to scale
+  -- Minimum cooldown for autoscale is 5 min

 ## Low Priority scale sets
 - Useful when workloads can suffer interruptions or when you need larger VMs at a much reduced rate - burst processing